NLueg/monaco-ov/README.md

 In addition we send the schema from the monaco-client to the language-server with `openVALIDATION/schemaChanged`.

 Lastly we can receive the generated code from the language-server with the notification `openVALIDATION/generatedCode`.

+The integration of monaco with the language-server happens in the [LspClient.ts](https://github.com/NLueg/monaco-ov/blob/master/src/client/LspClient.ts).